CapgeminiNorway/AgileArchitect/manuscript/ArchitectureRepository.md

 categories = ["Manual"]

 +++
+--->

-This is an operating manual to establish and maintain and Architecture Repository
+This is a complete operating manual to establish and maintain and Architecture Repository